Common Website Errors and How to Fix Them: What are the Most Common and How Do You Address Them?

 401 Unauthorised

 This error indicates that the requested resource is restricted and requires authentication.
-If a user is not logged in with the correct credentials, they cannot access the resource.
+If a user is not logged in with the correct login credentials, or if the credentials are incorrect, they cannot access the resource.
+Ensuring that the correct login credentials are entered can resolve this error.

 400 Bad Request